RileyCalhoun-zz/AuthLock/README.md

 ## Installing AuthLock

-Installing AuthLock is a very simple.
+Installing AuthLock is very simple.
 It's made to work right out of the box.

 1. Download the plugin from our [GitHub](https://github.com/RileyCalhounDEV/AuthLock)
 2. Drag the plugin into your plugins folder